 City Public Transportation

 Aside from Warsaw, which is a huge city, most cities in Poland are walkable, with Poznan, Gdansk and Wroclaw in particular being perfect for exploring on foot.
-For this reason, once you’ve arrived in a city, you shouldn’t really need to use public transportation all that often.

 Accommodation outside of the city centre may be *slightly* cheaper but, given the already cheap accommodation prices, it’s not worth the extra hassle and potential cost of having to buy transportation tickets into the city every day.